nicolasruan/aztec-diamond-tilings/README.md

     returns a random sequence of partitions of length 2n+1 that satisfies the interlacing condition, based on the given weights

-The interface script provides a user friendly interface for generating random partitions and drawing the corresponding tiling using the pygame library.
+The interface script provides a graphical interface for visualizing domino tilings (depends on the library pygame).

 Nicolas Ruan